Crohn’s Disease: Symptoms and Treatment

 Diet and nutrition

-- Taking B12 supplements: They’ll help us alleviate many of the symptoms, will prevent anemia and inflammation and strengthen our immune system.
+- Taking B12 supplements: They’ll help us alleviate many of the symptoms, prevent anemia and inflammation and strengthen our immune system.

 - Drinking a lot of water, in small doses, all day.